Ordibehesht

 Ordibehesht or Ardibehesht (اردیبهشت, /fa/) is the second month of the Zoroastrian calendar, which is used officially in Iran and Afghanistan and of the Solar Hijri calendar.
-It has 31 days and spans the months of April and May in the Gregorian calendar.
+It has 31 days.
+It begins on 21 April and ends on 21 May in the Gregorian calendar.
 The Dari name for the month is Saur or Sowr and the Afghan Pashto name for it is Ǧwayai.

 Its associated astrological sign in the tropical zodiac is Taurus.

 Ordibehesht is the second month of the spring season (Bahar), and is followed by the month of Khordad.